-Confusion, speculation in Iran after twin blasts kill more than 80 people
+Iran holds day of mourning after twin blasts kill more than 80 people

-Iranians mark day of mourning after bombings kill at least 84 people, leave more than 280 wounded.
+More than 280 people were wounded in the attacks that took place at a memorial for slain Iranian general Qassem Soleimani.

-Iranians have been marking a day of mourning after twin bombings in the city of Kerman killed and wounded many people at a memorial for top Iranian general Qassem Soleimani four years since his assassination, raising tensions in the region.
+Iranians have observed a day of mourning after twin bombings in the city of Kerman killed and wounded many people at a memorial for top Iranian general Qassem Soleimani four years after his assassination, raising tensions in the region.

 At least 84 people were killed in the blasts, Interior Minister Ahmad Vahidi said on Thursday, according to state news agency IRNA.